itsadeadh2/luna/README.md

 - **Configuration Management**: Configures and saves AWS S3 bucket names using a local database stored in the user's home directory.

 ## Installation
-To install Luna, you can use pip to install directly from PyPI:
+To install Luna, you can use pip to install directly from this repo:

 ```bash
 pip install git+https://github.com/itsadeadh2/luna-cli.git